 There are countless zoos that treat the animals well and contribute massively toward habitat conservation and breeding programmes, and a photograph or two of yourself with a giraffe or a lion in the background is fine.
 There really are responsible and ethicl rehab and conservation centres, animal sanctuaries and organisations that allow animal encounters in such a way that does not harm or exploit them, and if you happen to get a photo and see these magnificent animals up close after their care and welfare has been assured, then all’s good.

 It is up to each and every traveller to support these operators.

 The point is even if the sheep like masses head out into the world with very little thought or reason behind their actions other than seeing an animal ‘in its natural habitat’ or getting a cool profile picture for their social media pages, there are ways to mitigate the potential harm that mentality can do.
 There are ways in which the majority of people who want to care and protect these animals can do so, and still see these amazing animals, still get that perfect photo souvenir, just do so in a way that doesn’t exploit or abuse them!

-There are so many places out there that are getting it right, allowing travellers to see and even interact with wildlife in a way that doesn’t exploit them, that respects and cares for the animals and helps support true conservation efforts, and it is important to support the ones that are getting it right whilst avoiding those that don’t.
+There are so many places out there that are getting it right, allowing travellers to see and even interact with wildlife in a way that doesn’t exploit them, that respects and cares for the animals and helps support true conservation efforts.
+There are even many stuations like this where it is still possible to take that photo without the associated negative impact, and it is important to support the ones that are getting it right whilst avoiding those that don’t.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.